xiaohong-huang/RTK-Visual-Inertial-Navigation-JetsonTX2/README.md

 catkin_make
 ```

-For the Jetson-TX2 paltform, we use the Quad-Core ARM® Cortex®-A57 MPCore for state optimization, and use one of the Denver core for front-end process.
+For the Jetson-TX2 paltform, we use the Quad-Core ARM® Cortex®-A57 MPCore for state optimization, and use one of the Denver core for front-end processing.
 To enable this setting, you can set the Jetson-TX2 to MAXN power mode by:
 ```
 sudo nvpmodel -m 0
 sudo nvpmodel -q verbose